 1. HARBORVIEW PARK - COUNTY GRANT

 Rehabilitation of existing passive park.
 County grant was approved for $1,397,366.10.
-Project Awarded to Fred Schiavon Construction $1,748,956.13.
-Anticipate start in January 2026.
+Project Awarded to Fred Schiavone Construction $1,748,956.13.
+Project started in February 2026.
+Site has been cleared.
+Working on seat wall foundation.

 For more information: Harborview Park Plan.pdf , Harborview Park Presentation Exhibit.pdf